 She faced the beast and the pale, distracted haze left her eyes.
 Her gaze was as shockingly clear as the beast’s first terrible pounce.

 Her clothes grew spikes and her fingernails became claws.
 Her teeth lengthened into knife-like fangs.
+There was no fear—only a faint, hungry smile.
+Nothing would stand between her and the place that called her.

 Its face sparkled with contempt at the fantastic idea that she could possibly know or understand what lay beyond, and it was this that raised the sharpest and most dangerous of her spiked hackles.